Updated: 22nd November 2020

 In addition to Trust Deeds, indebted individuals in Scotland can choose to enter sequestration, a Debt Arrangement Scheme or a Debt Management Plan in order to draw a line under their unsecured debts.
 Any such action should be considered carefully beforehand but can offer a valuable chance to move on from onerous and serious unsecured debt problems.

 If you would like to speak to an insolvency specialist in confidence or arrange a free consultation, contact any of the Real Business Rescue offices in Scotland.
-We have bases in Aberdeen, Dundee, Edinburgh and Glasgow, and our experts will be happy to outline the details of your personal debt management options, whatever the scale of your debts or the nature of your concerns.
+We have bases in Aberdeen, Dundee, Edinburgh, Glasgow, Inverness and our experts will be happy to outline the details of your personal debt management options, whatever the scale of your debts or the nature of your concerns.